-Type of auditor's report issued:

-Adverse (with

-respect to the opinion on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion for the omission of the general fixed asset account group on the combined financial statements in conformity with the regulatory basis of accounting prescribed by the Oklahoma State Department of Education)

-Internal control over financial reporting:

-Material weakness(es) identified?

-• Significant deficiency(ies) identified not considered to be material weakness(es)?
+Type of auditor's report issued: Adverse (with respect to the opinion on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion for the omission of the general fixed asset account group on the combined financial statements in conformity with the regulatory basis of accounting prescribed by the Oklahoma State Department of Education) Internal control over financial reporting: Material weakness(es) identified?
+Significant deficiency(ies) identified not considered to be material weakness(es)?

-None reported

 Noncompliance material to the financial statements noted?

-Federal Awards

-Internal control over major programs:

-Material weakness(es) identified?

-Significant deficiency(ies) identified not considered to be material weakness(es)?

-None reported

-Type of auditors' report issued on compliance for major programs:

-Unmodified

-Any audit findings disclosed that are required to be reported in accordance with section 510(a) of the Uniform Guidance?

-Identification of major programs:
+No None reported No Federal Awards Internal control over major programs: Material weakness(es) identified?
+Significant deficiency(ies) identified not considered No to be material weakness(es)?
+None reported Type of auditors' report issued on compliance for major program ns: Unmodified Any audit findings disclosed that are required to be reported in accordance with section 510(a) of the Uniform Guidance?
+No Identification of major programs: Federal Assistance Listing Numbers Name of Federal Prog ram or Cluster 84.425D COVID-19 ESSERF/C 84.425U COVID-19 ESSER II Formula Funding American Rescue Plan ESSER III Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as a low-risk auditee?
+No

-CFDA Numbers

-Name of Federal Program or Cluster

-84.425D

-COVID-19 ESSERF/CARES Act, and COVID-19 ESSER II Formula Funding

-84.425U

-American Rescue Plan ESSER III

-Dollar threshold used to distinguish between Type A

-and Type B programs:

-Auditee qualified as a low-risk auditee?

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2021
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2022